kapilsh/kapilsh.github.io/_posts/2024-07-18-exploring-gpt2.md

 ### GPT2 Model Config

-Let's start defining the model layer by layer.
-Initially, we will create a model config that has all the hyper parameters for the model.
+Initially, we will create a model config that has all the hyperparameters for the model.

 ```python
 @dataclass